Improved Scaling Laws via Weak-to-Strong Generalization in Random Feature Ridge Regression: Scaling laws for the test error

 \paragraph*{Variance reduction.} When the teacher is variance-dominated, with $\sV_\st \gg \sB_\st$, a student can \textit{always} improve the scaling law of the teacher by reducing the variance term. \begin{corollary} Assume $\tau_\st^2=\Theta(1)$.
 Take $\alpha>1$, $r>0$, and teacher scalings $(\gamma_{p_\st},\gamma_{\lambda_\st})$ such that $\sV_\st \gg \sB_\st$, i.e., Then, the student achieves a better scaling law than its teacher (namely, $ \gamma_{\ss,bias} \wedge \gamma_{\ss,var}>\gamma_{\st,\sB} \wedge \gamma_{\st,\sV}$) if and only if \end{corollary}

-Corollary \ref{coro:w2s-cond-var} (proved in Appendix \ref{sec:pf-coro:w2s-cond-var}) characterizes the W2SG region when the teacher is variance-dominated, in terms of $(z_\st,z_\ss, \gamma_{p_\st},\gamma_{p_\ss})$.
+Corollary \ref{coro:w2s-cond-var} (proved in Appendix \ref{sec:pf-coro:w2s-cond-var}) characterizes the W2SG region when the teacher is variance-dominated, in terms of $(z_\st,z_\ss, \gamma_{p_\st},\gamma_{p_\ss}, \gamma_{n_\ss})$.
 In particular, by taking a student such that

-we have that, for a variance-dominated teacher, \eqref{eq:W2S2} holds.
-Hence, by Theorem \ref{thm:scaling-st}, the student achieves the optimal rate $\gamma_{\ss,*}$.
+we have that by Theorem \ref{thm:scaling-st}, the student achieves the optimal rate $\gamma_{\ss,*},$ for any teacher model satisfying \eqref{eq:W2S2} and \eqref{eq:condcorvar}.
 A notable consequence is that when $0<r<1$, \emph{the student can achieve the minimax exponent under source--capacity conditions even if the teacher does not} (e.g., when due to mis-regularization, $z_\st$ is too large and the teacher is variance-limited).
 In fact, the student can achieve the minimax rate even in regimes where the teacher variance exponent satisfies $\gamma_{\st,\sV}=0$ (i.e.\ the teacher risk does not decay with $n_\st$).
 This illustrates that W2SG improvements can be substantial in RFRR.

 \paragraph{Bias reduction.} Even if the teacher is not variance-dominated, i.e., $\sV_\st \leq \sB_\st$, it is still possible to improve the scaling law, and the corollary below (proved in Appendix \ref{sec:pf-coro:w2s-cond-bias}) characterizes the W2SG region in this setting.